|Pictures La Sagrada Familia church|

 Photos Sagrada Familia church Barcelona

-Antoni Gaudi’s "Templo Expiatorio de la Sagrada Familia" in the heart of Barcelona is probably most famous for being unfinished.
+Antoni Gaudi’s "Templo Expiatorio de la Sagrada Familia" in the heart of Barcelona.
+The Sagrada Familia is famous for the unique design and also famous for being unfinished.
+Construction started in 1882 and it is hoped that it will be completed in 2026.

 The construction of this incredible temple started in 1882, when Gaudi agreed to take over a project for a new and magnificent church in Barcelona.
 It is still not finished.
 In 2013 about 65% of the temple has been completed.
 It is expected that the church will be finally finished in 2026, which will be 100 years after Gaudi died in 1926.
 The present chief architect is Jordi Faulí, who leads a team of 40 construction workers.
 He is the ninth generation of architects to lead the building work and it is expected that Faulí will be the final architect, when this magnificent temple is finally finished 144 years after the building work started.

-How Gaudi´s Sagrada Familia church in Barcelona will look when it is finished
+How Gaudi´s Sagrada Familia church in Barcelona will look when finished

 La Sagrada Familia in 2011.
 In 2013 it was 65% finished.